Golfers

 Ernie Els is a South African professional golfer with an estimated net worth of $85 Million.

-Els has won four major championships over the course of his career, including the U.S. Open in 1994.
-He has been ranked the number one golfer in the world, holding the record for the longest amount of time occupying the top spot.
+Els has won four major championships, including the U.S. Open in 1994.
+He has been ranked the world’s number one golfer, holding the record for the longest time in the top spot.

 Quick Facts